sundarramamurthy/DS/README.md

 # DS
-Pyhon Data Science Code for everyone
+Python Data Science Code for everyone, It will be very easy and step by step guide to understand everything in machine learning